yihanglim/KeyLoggerApi/README.md

 The page is styled with CSS and bootstrap.

-To load the data dynamically, Ajax is used in this case so that the new data can be retireve from database without reloading the page
+To load the data dynamically, Ajax is used in this case so that the new data can be retireve from database without reloading the page.
 When a time specific data is selected, the time data is sent to the server to retrieve the data from the database and filter based on the time data.
 To retrieve or save a specific data, the unique id of the data is used to retreive the data from the database.